stderr-enst/jobefficiency/episodes/03_schedulertools.md

   the amount of time that passed between the start and finish of the job.
 - `MaxDiskRead`, the Maximum amount of data read from disk.
 - `MaxDiskWrite`, the Maximum amount of data written to disk.
 - `ConsumedEnergy`, the amount of energy consumed by the job if that information  was collected.
-If that data is not collected the energy consumption will be reported as 0.
+The data may not be collected on your particular HPC system and is reported as 0.
 - `AveCPUFreq`, the average CPU frequency of all tasks in a job, given in kHz.
 In general the higher the clock frequency of the processor the faster the calculation runs.
   The exception is if the application is memory bandwidth limited and the data